t-nel-95/postman-var-injector/README.md

 ### Locally

-Follow the steps in the bash scripts and the Dockerfile.
+Requires Node v22 ([Linux, Mac, WSL](https://github.com/nvm-sh/nvm), [Windows](https://github.com/coreybutler/nvm-windows)) to be installed.

-Requires Node v22 to be installed.
+Follow the steps in the Dockerfile and the bash scripts.

 ## Import the generated file to Postman